MicrosoftDocs/memdocs/sccm/develop/reference/core/clients/client-classes/cievalstate-enumeration.md

 ms.collection: M365-identity-device-management
 ---
 # CIEvalState Enumeration
-In System Center Configuration Manager, the `CIEvalState` enumeration defines configuration item evaluation states.
+In Configuration Manager, the `CIEvalState` enumeration defines configuration item evaluation states.
 This enumeration is used by the [ICIINFO Interface](../../../../../develop/reference/core/clients/client-classes/iciinfo-interface.md).

 ## Syntax